FusionAuth/fusionauth-site/site/_posts/2020-03-10-securely-implement-oauth-in-react.md

 Try navigating to `localhost:9000/login`.
 You should see a FusionAuth login form:

-{% include _image.html src="/assets/img/blogs/fusionauth-example-react/app-login.png" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react/app-login.png" class="img-fluid" figure=false %}

 When you successfully authenticate, you'll just see `Cannot GET /oauth-callback`, because `/oauth-callback` doesn't exist, yet.
 Remember, we added that as an `Authorized redirect URL` in the FusionAuth admin panel and as our `redirectURI` in `config.js`.
 This is the location that where FusionAuth redirects the browser back to after authentication in order to complete the OAuth workflow.